Skip to main content

 key_versionThe key version used for encryption — store this alongside the ciphertext

-algorithmThe KEM algorithm used (Kyber768)
+algorithmThe KEM algorithm used (Kyber768 or X-Wing)

 request_idUnique request identifier for tracing and support

-Store the key_version
+Store the key_version returned by encrypt

 Error Handling